“Boston does mean a lot to me because the city was the dividing line between who I was and who I am now.”

 Meet Lauren, Boston artist who’s creativity is constantly flowing.

 Can you tell me about your background?

 I was born and raised in Memphis, TN and lived there until I was 25.
-I attended the University of Memphis in that time and graduated with a BFA.
-I had a focus in photography at the time but blended photographic transfers with painting for my thesis exhibition.
+Attending the University of Memphis in that time and graduated with a BFA.
+Focusing in photography at the time but blended photographic transfers with painting for my thesis exhibition.
 I got accepted the MFA program at the School of the Museum of Fine Arts in Boston and never knew I’d end up in the north.
 I never knew how much I would love the northeast.

 Can you share an unforgettable story happened during your live in Boston?

 You know, I have a plethora of unforgettable stories that happened in Boston from the good, the bad, the ugly and the absolutely beautiful.
 The two years of grad school were two of the best years of my life.
 I not only made amazing, life-long friends but met such talented professors that I admire and have learned so much from.

 Back to the unforgettable story….
 The ones that pop into my head the most would involve hanging out at Revere Beach the whole summer with Bosnians, watching the sunrise and sunset almost every night from the 17th floor of an apartment balcony with the most perfect view of the beach and drinking I don’t know how many bottles of Jack Daniels, playing poker and partying like there was no tomorrow and then jumping in the ocean in the early morning.

 This was the summer that I also made a ton of amazing artwork in the steaming hot studio where I would have to grab bags of ice to store in the freezer just to have a cup of it by my side to constantly rub all over me to cool off.
 I’m sure that studio got well over 100 degrees.

 You seem like you’re full of stories.
 Do you have anything else to share with us?